davenkin/andy-springboot4-template/ADRs/009_event_consuming.md

 - Every event can be handled by multiple handlers, these handlers process the same event independently, exceptions from one handler does not impact other handlers
 - For multiple handlers processing the same event, higher priority handler process the event earlier
-- Upon exceptions, the event will be retried 3 times within the same consuming thread, if retry exhausts, the event will be put into Dead Letter Topic(DLT), for simplicity there is no automatic listener on DLT hence human investigation and action is needed
+- Upon exceptions, the event will be retried 3 times within the same consuming thread, accumulated for all handlers but not within a single handler.
+If retry exhausts, the event will be put into Dead Letter Topic(DLT), for simplicity there is no automatic listener on DLT hence human investigation and action is needed
 - Event consuming idempotency is achieved by either: